dimajix/flowman/docs/spec/mapping/rebalance.md

 # Rebalance Mapping

 Shuffles data to produce a specified amount of Spark partitions with an approximately equal number of records.
+This is useful for balancing the processing load in clusters when the data is highly skewed.

 ## Example
 ```